-Today, organizations rely on mammoth enterprise suites or a hodgepodge of legacy tools to manage their content operations.
+Organizations rely on mammoth enterprise suites or a hodgepodge of legacy tools to manage their content operations.
 These approaches are poorly equipped to deal with multi-channel reality, and they lack transparency.
 As a result, organizations either slow down and duplicate work at best, or inflate operational costs and limit oversight at worst.

 Winning at content management is about enabling developers and content creators to stay flexible and minimize silos.
 Our winter product release focuses on core tools for enhancing the authoring experience and for deep customization of the Contentful platform.
 Here is what’s included:

-These features help Contentful customers unify content tools isolated across their enterprise into an authoring hub, solving three critical problems.
+These features help Contentful customers unify content tools that are isolated across their enterprise into an authoring hub, solving three critical problems.
 First, content creators can now produce all their content — blogs and landing pages, in-app announcements and support resources, personalized content and event microsites — in one place.
 Second, teams can embed third-party tools and data-backed insights directly in their authoring environment.

-Developers can breathe a sigh of relief: Content created in the rich text field retains its structured format — making it easy to deliver to any screen.
+Developers can breathe a sigh of relief.
+Content created in the rich text field retains its structured format, making it easy to deliver to any screen.
 Rich text — coupled with a well-designed content model — gives editors full creative freedom over their work.
 In addition to writing a copy, they can now more easily embed media, add signup forms (e.g. from Marketo), insert A/B experiments (e.g. from Optimizely) and work with dynamic text.
-A recent talk from Jesse Pinho, senior frontend engineer at Clue, offers an interesting case study of the many possibilities enabled by the rich text editor.
+A recent talk from Jesse Pinho, senior frontend engineer at Clue, offers an interesting case study of the many possibilities enabled by the rich text editor

 More than half of Contentful customers have used some kind of extension or custom widget in their space.
 These run the gamut from fields with built-in SEO URL generators and label pickers to full-blown integrations serving Apple Music or Shopify merchandise results within an entry for in-context commerce.

-The custom sidebar widens the list of possibilities further by giving you full control of the sidebar.
+The custom sidebar widens the list of possibilities by giving you full control of the sidebar.
 Extensions can also be decoupled from individual fields.
 Imagine tweaking the behavior of the publishing button, creating clutter-free views, running SEO checks or providing conversion metrics right inside the content creation view.
-This flexibility translates into more inspired, powerful editorial teams.
+This flexibility translates into more inspired, powerful editorial teams

 The Gatsby preview extension provides instant builds of a page being edited within Contentful.